sourcegraph/cody/TESTING.md

 #### Expected behaviour

-* Cody toolbar is automatically refreshed and the user is greeted with the `Welcome to Cody` panel.
+* `Cody` tool window is automatically refreshed and the user is greeted with the `Welcome to Cody` panel.
 * Status bar widget has a `No account signed-in` status.
 Status bar is located in the bottom right corner of the IDE.

 ## Autocomplete